kahnu044/wordpress-docker/WebSite/wp-content/plugins/carousel-block/readme.txt

 Requires at least: 6.1
 Tested up to: 6.8
 Requires PHP: 7.0
-Stable tag: 2.0.2
+Stable tag: 2.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-A responsive carousel slider for the Gutenberg editor that supports adding any blocks to slides.
+A responsive carousel slider for the Gutenberg block editor that lets you add any blocks to your slides.

 🚀 **Carousel Slider Version 2 is here!** Now powered by **Swiper.js** for a smoother, faster, and more modern experience.
 See below for update instructions.